sarnau/Inside-The-Loxone-Miniserver/README.md

     - `/stats/styles.css` - CSS for the statistics webpage

 - `LoxoneLink.py` - Python sample code to analyze the Loxone Link/Loxone Tree protocol, as well as a sample implementation of many extensions and tree devices.
 Not intended for production, but for learning.
 It uses [USBtin](https://www.fischl.de/usbtin/), but you can probably adjust it to other devices with minimal effort.

-Another sample extension and tree extension/devices for the STM32 ARM CPU are available at https://github.com/sarnau/LoxLink